Nom-nom-hub/blueprint-kit/templates/commands/tasks.md

        - Implementation details in plan.md
     7. Return: SUCCESS (tasks ready for implementation)

-10. Write the tasks to `.blueprint/specsprint/specs/[FEATURE_DIR]/tasks.md` using the template structure, replacing placeholders with concrete details derived from the plan, specification, goals and blueprint while preserving section order and headings.
+10. OVERWRITE the content of `.blueprint/specsprint/specs/[FEATURE_DIR]/tasks.md` using the template structure, replacing placeholders with concrete details derived from the plan, specification, goals and blueprint while preserving section order and headings.

 11. **Tasks Quality Validation**: After writing the initial task list, validate it against quality criteria: